mathesar-foundation/mathesar-wiki/design.md

 {.links-list}

 ## Contributing
-You must be a member of our [design team](/team) to contribute to design tasks, but we are open to new members.
-Please see [Contributing to Mathesar](/community/contributing) for more information.
+You must be a member of our [design team](/team) to contribute to design tasks.
+Due to limited capacity, we are currently unable to accept design volunteers.

 # Philosophy
 High-level information about the philosophy behind our design.